 name

-A project can be given a logical name that is used to identify it.
-If the name
+A project has a mandatory, logical name that is used to identify it.

 version